Wyman's Teen Outreach Program®

 See: Full Description

-All four studies found at least weak to moderate overall effects in reducing the problem behaviors of teen pregnancy, course failure, and academic suspension.
+All five studies found at least weak to moderate overall effects in reducing the problem behaviors of teen pregnancy, course failure, and academic suspension.

 Two studies assessed the effect of the Teen Outreach Program® on the three different problem behaviors: